openhive-network/HAfAH/README.md

 Currently, hafah is a "read-only" HAF application: it writes no data to the HAF database, so it doesn't require a "replay" of blockchain history before it can start serving data (all the data it needs is available in the base-layer HAF tables).

-Like all standardized HAF apps, the server should be started using the `haf_app_admin` database role.
+Like all standardized HAF apps, the server should be started using the dedicated application role being created during application deployment.
+By default, for HAFAH this role is; `hafah_user`.
+To perform application setup, you need to use dedicated HAF administration role: `haf_admin`.
 This database role is created by default as part of the setup of the HAF database that your HAF apps interact with.
 But if you are running with a non-dockerized HAF database, you will need to configure some form of authentication for this role (e.g. a password for the role or use unix-account based authorization).

 Like HAF itself, you can install hafah directly on your computer, or you can run it inside a docker.
 In either case, it will then need to communicate with your HAF database as described further below.